Tinyman392/GenomicModelCreator/README.md

 The most used options here are the -f, -t, -T, -o, -n, -L, -k, -S, and -c options.
 Hyperparamters can be tuned are mainly going to be in the -d option.
 A full list of options are below (which also describe the aforementioned options).

+Please note that this script is still being written and some of the options may not be fully operational yet.

 A couple example runs would be:

 ```bash